tylerswett/Particle-LED-Strip-Grid-Playground/readme.md

-# Particle Neopixel Grid Playground
+# Particle Pixel Grid Playground

 This is an area for me to mess around with various random ideas I have for projects involving IoT connected NeoPixel grids.